 It’s a good idea to shop around and compare your options to pick the best agent for your needs and budget.
 Consider factors such as service quality and experience along with rates when choosing an agent.

-FAQs about 3% commission realtors
+FAQ about 3% commission real estate agents

 Can I pay less than 3% commission?

-Yes, you can pay less than 3% commission to the listing agent!
+Yes, you can pay less than 3% commission to the seller's agent!
 There are a number of real estate agents that charge low commission rates to list your house, like Clever Real Estate, Ideal Agent, and Redfin.
 If your goal is to pay less than 3% in total commissions, you'll need to eliminate one agent from the sale, which usually means selling FSBO and offering a buyer's agent commission lower than 3%.

 Is a 3% real estate commission fair?

-Real estate commissions are negotiable, so a fair rate is whatever you and your agent are comfortable with.
+Real estate agent commissions are negotiable, so a fair rate is whatever you and your agent are comfortable with.
 Competition in the real estate industry is driving down commission rates, so it's easier to find listing agents offering full service for a 2% commission instead of the conventional 3% rates.
 Check out our guide to the top low commission companies.

-Do realtors always make 3%?
+Do real estate agents always make 3%?

 No, they don’t.
 A 3% commission is the standard for listing agents, but in some places, realtors may make closer to 2.5%.
 The standard commission for buyer’s agents is also 3%, and you'll usually want to offer this full amount.
 Reach out to a real estate professional to find the competitive rate in your area.